|

 - Two or three

-days later will be their first moulting.
-The 2nd instars are looked the same
+days later, we saw their first moulting.
+The 2nd instars looked the same

-well that for this small nymph in the second picture above, we cannot see it when we were taking the
+well that for this small nymph in the second picture above, we did not see it when we were taking the

 photos.
 We found it on the picture only after we developed the pictures from films.